Jbleezy/BO1-Reimagined/README.md

 * Upgraded assault rifles no longer deal extra damage to the Director
 * Max health is now 250,000 no matter how many players are in the match
 * Only slows down players close to him when shot at while calm
-* Fixed a bug that caused the Director to not be able to electrify a player anymore if they knifed an electrified zombie during an insta kill
+* Fixed a bug that caused the Director to not be able to electrify a player anymore after the player knifed an electrified zombie during an insta kill
 * No longer plays audio after exiting the map due to being hit by the upgraded V-R11
+* Fixed a bug that would sometimes cause the Director to sream in the water after already being killed

 ### Monkeys (Shangri-La)
 * Keep attempting to spawn until they successfully spawn during the whole duration while a powerup is active on the ground